valeriog2023/Networks/MULTICAST_NOTES.md

 ```
 **Notes:**
 *  If you omit all arguments, the router will start advertising itself as the RP for all groups.
-*  You may specify a list of groups using the group-list argument (you cannot use “negative”groups).
+*  You may specify a list of groups using the group-list argument (you cannot use *“negative”* groups).
 *  Priority value is used when the routers select the best RP for a given group (lower is prefered, default is zero)
    You can change the priority of an RP if you want to gracefully shut it down
 *  you can filter BSR messages with the interface command: ```ip pim bsr-border```: message will not be flooded or